chr1sbest/openapi-authz/README.md

 # openapi-authz

-`openapi-authz` generates a Go map from your OpenAPI 3.x spec that tells your middleware exactly which routes require authentication and optionally what authorization policies are required on those authenticated routes.
+Generate a Go map from your OpenAPI 3.x spec that tells your middleware exactly which routes require authentication and optionally what authorization policies are required on those authenticated routes.

 ## Purpose

-OpenAPI 3.x specs can declare which operations require auth via `security`, but generated servers often hardcode auth middleware per route.
+OpenAPI 3.x specs can declare which operations require auth via `security`, but generated servers often hardcode auth middleware per route or validate requests at runtime (via openapi3filter).
 This can be brittle and easy to drift out of sync with the spec.

 `openapi-authz` turns your spec into a typed `RouteKey -> AuthPolicy` map that can be consumed by middleware.
 This keeps the **OpenAPI spec as the single source of truth**, allowing build-time validation of your spec and server.